-Browse the list below to learn about additional grant opportunities, events, and other educational items, tools, and resources available in Missoula County and the surrounding area.
+Browse the list below to learn about additional grant opportunities, events, and other educational items, tools, and resources available in Missoula County and across Montana.
 For Missoula Conservation District events and sponsored events, visit our Events page.

 Workshops & Events